Henry Maunsell Chambers

 Pre War

-1891 Census records Henry aged 3, living with his parents and three siblings in Leeds Street, Sandown, Isle of Weight, Hampshire.
-The family had three live-in Domestic Servants, a Nurse, Cook and a Housekeeper.
+The 1891 Census records Henry aged 3, living with his parents and three siblings in Leeds Street, Sandown, Isle of Wight, Hampshire.
+The family had three live-in domestic servants, a nurse, cook, and housekeeper.

-Henry was the Scot Master for Kings Langley, Langleybury and Apsley Troops.
+Henry was the Scout Master for Kings Langley, Langleybury and Apsley Troops.

 Wartime Service

-Henry enlisted in October 1914, at London, with the Royal Fusiliers (City of London Regiment) with the Regimental number SPTS/631.
+Henry enlisted in October 1914 in London and joined the Royal Fusiliers (City of London Regiment) with the Regimental number SPTS/631.
 (1st Sportsman’s Battalion).
 The Battalion was largely made up of men who had made their name in sport.

-He landed with his Battalion at Boulogne, France in November 1915.
+He landed with his Battalion at Boulogne, France on 16 November 1915.
 The Battalion joined the 99th Brigade, 33rd Division later that month, seeing action at Vimy Ridge, The Somme, and the Battle for Delville Wood.
-He was Killed in Action on 10th March 1917, during the capture of “Irles”.
+He was killed in action on 10 March 1917, during the capture of “Irles”.

-He has no known grave and is Commemorated on the Thiepval Memorial, Somme, France, to the missing.
-Pier & Face 8C.
+He has no known grave and his name is commemorated on the Thiepval Memorial, Somme, France, Pier & Face 8C.
 9A. & 16A.
-He has an inscription on his brother, Captain Charles Colhoun Chambers, of the Royal Garrison Artillery, Headstone.

 Additional Information